 Tag digital assets with the relevant details— such as the creation date, file name, file type, and file category—in the form of metadata for enhanced organization and ease of search and use.
 Verify that the IPTC metadata is saved in the file.

-Problems in Traditional DAM solutions
+Problems in Traditional Digital Asset Management Solutions

 Digital asset managers must tackle a slew of challenges when working with traditional DAM solutions.